TusharSaini999/Basic-Problem-in-Java/README.md

 128. Sort an array in ascending order
 129. Sort an array in descending order
 130. Find the union and intersection of two arrays
+131. Find the three largest integers in an array
+132. Delete an element from an array
+133. Insert an element in an array at a given index
+134. Update an element in an array at a given index
+135. Find the three smallest integers in an array
+136. Arrange array elements: even at even places, odd at odd places
+137. Factorial of the largest array element

 ### 📐 Miscellaneous

 138. Find the GCD of numbers
 139. Find the LCM of three numbers
+140. Difference between smallest and largest elements in an array
-140. Check if a number is a palindrome
+141. Check if a number is a palindrome
-141. Check if a number is an Armstrong number
+142. Check if a number is an Armstrong number
-142. Calculate the power of a number
+143. Calculate the power of a number
-143. Sum of cubes of digits
+144. Sum of cubes of digits
-144. Sum of a specific series
+145. Sum of a specific series (1/2 + 1/22 + 1/23 + …)
-145. Print the Fibonacci series
+146. Print the Fibonacci series
-146. Print a custom arithmetic series
+147. Print a custom arithmetic series (1 + 7 + 12 + 19 + …)
-147. Print the ASCII table
+148. Print the ASCII table
-148. Print the array in reverse order
+149. Print the array in reverse order
-149. Count digits in a number
+150. Count digits in a number

 ## 📂 Structure